AirshipCMS/Docs/02-Quickstart-Guide.md

 **Note**: Be very careful because _launching_ a project uploads all templates and files you have locally and replaces the server copies.
 Conversely, _landing_ a project downloads all the templates and files from the server and replaces what you have locally. `airship land` and `airship launch` are meant to be publishing and syncing tools only.
 They do not replace the purpose of a source code management tool.
 Typically, you only need to land a project once.
 After that, you will usually just be launching new changes.

 ## 12. Back up files with a source code management tool.
 Part of your regular development workflow probably involves using a Source Code Management tool like [Git](https://github.com), where you can maintain your own versioning and backups of files.
 SCM tools work seamlessly with Airship projects.
-You can also store any extra source files you want in your project repository, as long as all non-essential filesare located outside of the `compartments` directory.
+You can also store any extra source files you want in your project repository, as long as all non-essential files are located outside of the `compartments` directory.

 When you use a SCM tool, commit all Airship files with your project, including `compartments` and the `.airship` directory.

 ## That's it!
 That's the basic Airship Developer Workflow!
-From here you might want to learn more about Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates), or explore the [Airship CMS Admin Portal](/documentation/view/introduction-to-airship-cms).
+From here you might want to learn more about [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates), or explore the [Airship CMS Admin Portal](/documentation/view/introduction-to-airship-cms).

 If you are finally ready to remove all the placeholder content on your files & replace them with your own project content and markup, then review the [Schema & Data Model](/documentation/view/schema-and-data-model) to turn your project idea into an actual project.